 As more jobs are lost to artificial intelligence (A.I.) and other hardware and software, the need for better technology and more efficient tech education in classrooms is now more apparent than ever.
 The people who are in grade school and post-secondary schools are the ones who will need jobs in the future, and the way tech is concerned, it better be them, or it will not be here.
 As a human right, students should be able to have the best technology available at the time to learn from.
 It may not happen in a year or two but think of how technology has advanced in just the last ten years.
 It is amazing that in 2008, Apple took the intuitive to do the three-phase project called The Apple Classrooms of Tomorrow—Today (ACOT²).
 The first part of the project looked at the development of six “essential design principles” for high schools in the 21st century: social and emotional connections with students, equal access to technology, a culture in creativity and innovation, understanding of 21st-century skills and outcomes, informative assessment, relevant and applied curriculum.
 In the second part of Apple’s project, they provided online resources based on their six principles to high school students.
 The third part developed what Apple calls “200 Days for a Lifetime of Success,” a curriculum to set upgrade nine students for success.

 Canada is one of few developed countries in which there is no national system of education.
 I believe this could be an opportunity for Canada along with tech companies like Google, Apple, Samsung, Dell, Microsoft, Intel, Facebook, Twitter, and Amazon could help build Canada to be the first nation to set up an advanced technological education system ran by not the government but the companies that make the software and hardware we use every day in schools and at home.
 The big technology corporations use legal loopholes not to pay taxes.
-This would be the humanitarian thing for them to do and pay for and set up a new education system.
+This would be the humanitarian thing for them to pay for and set up a new education system.
 The tech companies would then have proper technology available to teach the students and teachers.
 The education system could be set up so the student, upon graduating high school, would have the skillset to work for one of these big tech companies.
 Perhaps the student would create their own company and be next Steve Jobs or Steve Wozniak.

 During 2020 and a couple of months into 2021 in Canada, I learned that civil rights could be taken away from us.
 Remember how easily you were and are forced to stay inside and not to see anyone in person besides those living in the household?
 It may have seemed manageable or even insignificant to some, which is the thinking that leads to the end of societies.
 I believe more people should be courageous enough to open their eyes, and they will see the world as is—as this environment is not designed for sincerity, you realize.
 We may struggle if we bring things like sincerity into the situation.
 The future is literally in your hands right now.
 Will we program a painless emergence with A.I. and become love robots, or will we take the Terminator-like path and create the artificial intelligence that will end humanity?
 The answer is love.